RemaniSA/Linear-vs-Nonlinear-Classification-Boundary-Project/README.md

-# Linear vs Nonlinear Classification Boundary Project (2024/25)
+# Coronary Heart Disease Classifier Project

 This project was developed as part of the MSc Mathematical Trading and Finance programme at Bayes Business School (formerly Cass).
-It investigates whether a linear or nonlinear decision boundary best classifies Coronary Heart Disease (CHD) in a high-risk male population from the Western Cape, South Africa.
+It investigates whether a linear or nonlinear classifier best models Coronary Heart Disease (CHD) risk in a high-risk male population from the Western Cape, South Africa.

+## Problem

+The aim of the project was to classify CHD risk using clinical and lifestyle data from 462 patients, drawing on nine input variables.
+Eleven classification algorithms were tested, including logistic regression, LDA, SVMs, decision trees, and boosting methods.
+The central question was whether a nonlinear boundary significantly improves classification performance or if simpler models suffice in practice.

-## Overview
+## My Reflections

-Using a dataset of 462 patients and nine clinical, lifestyle, and demographic features, the analysis compares the performance of linear and nonlinear classification models.
-The objective is twofold:

-1. Identify the model with the best classification performance.
-2. Determine whether the underlying decision boundary is linear.
+This project reinforced the idea that the use case determines the metric; are we screening a population broadly (precision), or ruling people out with certainty (recall)?
+While it's tempting to reach for ensemble or deep learning models, I found that simpler methods (LDA, Logistic Regression) can outperform more complex models, especially when the decision boundary is inherently linear.
+One of the biggest takeaways was learning that model robustness often hinges more on boundary geometry than model class.

-## Methodology
+## Methods

-- **Exploratory Data Analysis**: Distribution plots, boxplots, PCA, and pairplots were used to assess class separability and outlier impact.
+- Exploratory Data Analysis: PCA, boxplots, class distribution analysis, pairplots
-- **Baseline Model**: Logistic Regression with Ridge Penalty was selected as a regularised linear classifier and benchmark.
+- Baseline Model: Logistic Regression with Ridge penalty
-- **Model Comparison**: Eleven classifiers were tested using 10-fold cross-validation and tuned via grid search.
+- Model Comparison: 11 classifiers evaluated using 10-fold cross-validation

-Models tested:
+- Sensitivity Analysis:
+  - Removed alcohol consumption feature
+  - Filtered outliers via IQR method

+## Classifiers Tested

 - Logistic Regression (L1, L2, None)
 - Linear Discriminant Analysis (LDA)